saipattnaik24cse-alt/NMISSION/README.md

-# NMISSION - Full-Stack E-Commerce Website
+# NMISSION - Full-Stack E-Commerce Website.

 > A complete, modern e-commerce web application for the fictional streetwear brand NMISSION.
 This project features a full user flow from viewing products to a multi-step, secure checkout process.
 It is built with a Node.js and Express backend, a MongoDB database, and a dynamic vanilla JavaScript front-end.